domRiddle/ASF/V3-Migration.md

 - Copy entire `config` directory from old ASF V2 location into new ASF V3 location, overwriting existing files.
 - Run `ArchiSteamFarm`, confirm that everything works, and delete your old ASF V2 from its location.

 If you need/want to regenerate your configs, feel free to use our new **[ConfigGenerator](https://github.com/JustArchi/ArchiSteamFarm/wiki/V3-Migration#config-generator-was-rewritten)**.
+And if you require more detailed explanation, visit **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)**.